Computer Science

 CSC 680 Application Development for Mobile Devices (Units: 3)

-Prerequisite for CSC 780: Graduate Computer Science students or consent of the instructor.
+Prerequisite for CSC 780: Graduate Computer Science students or permission of the instructor.

-Prerequisites for CSC 680: Restricted to senior Computer Science majors; CSC 415 with a grade of B or better; or consent of the instructor.
+Prerequisites for CSC 680: Restricted to senior Computer Science majors; CSC 415* with a grade of C or better; 3.0 GPA or higher; or permission of the instructor.

 (CSC 780/CSC 680 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)